Partial federal government shutdown

 Learn how to use your Apple Health (Medicaid) coverage.

-If you don’t know how to fill prescriptions, such as which pharmacies to use, contact your health plan for more information.
+If you don’t know which pharmacy to use to fill your prescriptions, contact your health plan.

 Your health plan has a toll-free number you can call to speak to a nurse 24 hours a day, seven days a week.
 The phone number is also listed in your health plan booklet.